TL;DR: The bell curve meme isn’t just a joke. It’s a philosophical diagram. And if you’re reading this, you’re probably in the middle.

 Where the Alpha Is

-The middle is where everything is “priced in.”
-It is where the common knowledge lives.
-It is where you get average returns, average stress, and average results.
+The middle of the curve is where everything is “priced in.”
+Common knowledge.
+Average returns, average stress, average results.

 The tails of the distribution are where the alpha is.
 Also the bankruptcy.
 The bell curve’s edges are where genius and catastrophe hold hands and jump together.
 The difference is a thin membrane called “conviction” – and most people don’t have enough of it to fill a thimble.